Should Monetary Policy Lean Against the Wind?

 Quasi-Experimental Evidence from Federal Reserve Policies in 1920-21.

-Are excessive credit booms and leverage in the financial sector better addressed by conventional monetary policy “leaning against the wind” (LAW) or by more targeted prudential policies?
-In this paper, I use a natural experiment to answer this question.
+Are credit booms and high leverage in the financial sector better addressed by conventional monetary policy “leaning against the wind” (LAW) or by macroprudential policies?
+In this paper, I exploit a natural experiment to answer this question.
 In 1920, when U.S. monetary policy was still decentralized, four Federal Reserve Banks implemented a conventional rate hike to address financial stability concerns.
-Another four Reserve Banks used microprudential policy with the same goal.
-Regional financial segmentation enables me to exploit regression discontinuities at borders with the remaining four Federal Reserve districts which did not change policy stance.
-I present evidence that microprudential policy caused both bank-level loan growth and leverage to fall significantly.
-Microprudential policy also reduced the probability of bank failure.
+Another four Reserve Banks used macroprudential policy with the same goal.
+Due to regional financial segmentation and local continuity in baseline covariates, I can estimate a geographic regression discontinuity model using borders with the remaining four Federal Reserve districts which did not change policy stance.
+I present evidence that macroprudential policy caused both bank-level loan growth and leverage to fall significantly.
+Macroprudential policy also reduced the probability of bank failure.
 In contrast, LAW did not have a statistically significant effect on these bank-level outcomes.
 I simulate the impact of both policies on bank-level data in a stress-testing exercise to explain the channels at play.
-I show that microprudential policy reined in over-extended banks more effectively than conventional monetary policy because it allowed Federal Reserve Banks to use price discrimination when lending to highly leveraged counterparties.
-Drawing on city-level data, I also find that the two policies triggered statistically identical real economic costs.
-Hence, although successful microprudential policy had a price, it did not inflict greater economic losses than the less effective strategy of “leaning against the wind”.
+I show that macroprudential policy reined in over-extended banks more effectively than conventional monetary policy because it allowed Federal Reserve Banks to use price discrimination when lending to highly leveraged counterparties.
+Drawing on city-level data, I also find that the two policies had statistically identical real economic costs: although successful macroprudential policy may have come at a price, it did not inflict greater economic losses than the strategy of “leaning against the wind”.